ecoz2/ecoz2-whale/exerc01/README.md

 that low values for `N` and `I` provide the best performance for the dataset under experimentation.

-What follows is a closer examination of the performance of the particular set of parameters, `N = 3`, `M = 2048`, `I = 2`, `a = 0.3`, on the test instances.
+What follows is a closer examination of the performance for the particular set of parameters, `N = 3`, `M = 2048`, `I = 2`, `a = 0.3`, on the test instances.